-Let’s face it, all nose piercings look rad.
+Let’s face it.
+All nose piercings look rad.
 However, there’s one type of nose piercing that looks particularly unique, and that’s the bridge piercing.
 Sometimes referred to as the “Erl” or “Earl” piercing, the bridge piercing penetrates the narrowest part of the bridge of your nose, right between your eyes.

-Here, we’ll explore everything you need to know about bridge piercing safety, bridge piercing cost, bridge piercing pain level, bridge piercing jewelry types, bridge piercing aftercare, and more.
+In this nose bridge piercing guide, we’ll explore everything you need to know about bridge piercing safety, bridge piercing cost, bridge piercing pain level, bridge piercing jewelry types, bridge piercing aftercare, and more.

 The bridge piercing penetrates the bridge of the nose, directly between the eyes.

 The bridge piercing is typically performed with a standard hollow piercing needle.

-Bridge Piercing Healing Time: About 8-10 weeks
+Bridge Piercing Healing Time:

 Now that we’ve covered the bridge piercing basics, here are some FAQs to consider before piercing the bridge of your nose!